shiweicc/Atelier-System-Design-QnA-Service/README.md

-# Atelier Retail Q&A | Back-end services for e-commerce site
+# Atelier Q&A | Back-end services for e-commerce site
 I worked with another two software engineers to rebuild the back-end API service from a monolithic to service-oriented microservices to support our existing e-commerce application in this project.
 The service I built was scaled to meet the demands of production traffic, which is 5000rps with < 1s response time with a 0% error rate.

 ## Technologies used